avaneev/biteopt/README.md

 which is selected randomly.
 In most cases it is more efficient to attempt to optimize with a new random seed than to wait for the optimization process to converge.
-Based on the results of optimization of the test-set, for 2-dimensional functions it is reasonable to expect convergence in 800 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 8000 iterations (harder functions may require more iterations to converge).
+Based on the results of optimization of the test-set, for 2-dimensional functions, it is reasonable to expect convergence in 800 iterations (in a successful attempt); for 10-dimensional functions, it is reasonable to expect convergence in 8000 iterations (harder functions may require more iterations to converge).
 Most classic 2-dimensional problems converge in 400 iterations or less, at 10<sup>-6</sup> precision.
 On average, every doubling of dimensions requires tripling of iteration budget.

-Each attempt may generate an equally-usable candidate solution (not necessarily having the least cost), so the researcher may select solution from any attempt based on his/her own considerations.
+Each attempt may generate an equally-usable candidate solution (not necessarily having the least cost), permitting the researcher to select a solution from any attempt based on his/her own considerations.
 In this light, it may be incorrect to assume that least-performing attempts are "wasted".
 In practice, least-performing attempts may give more acceptable parameter values within the search space compared to the best-performing attempts.

 Note that derivative-free optimization methods in general provide "asymptotic" solutions for complex functions.
 Thus it is reasonable to assume that BiteOpt